Edward Tiffin Harrison Warren

-Edward Tiffin Harrison Warren (June 19, 1829 – May 5, 1864) was a military colonel who commanded a Virginia infantry regiment in the Army of Northern Virginia during the American Civil War.
-He was killed in the Battle of the Wilderness on May 5, 1864.
+Edward Tiffin Harrison Warren (June 19, 1829 – May 5, 1864) was a Virginia lawyer and military colonel who commanded a Virginia infantry regiment in the Army of Northern Virginia during the American Civil War.
+He died in the Battle of the Wilderness on May 5, 1864.

-Pre-war
+Early and family life

+Warren was born in Rockingham County, Virginia to the former Harriet Rice and her farmer husband Jehu Warren.
+Their family included an older brother, William Rice Warren and at least four younger sisters.
+Their father died in 1851.
+Edward received an education appropriate to his class.

-Warren was born in Harrisonburg, Virginia, where he practiced law before the war.
-He married Virginia Magruder, known as Jennie, in 1855 at Frascati in Orange County.
-They lived, beginning in 1856, at what is now the E.T.Warren-Sipe House.
-(The house served as a hospital following the Gettysburg Campaign.
+In 1855 Warren married Virginia Magruder (known as Jennie), in 1855 at Frascati in Orange County, Virginia.
+They lived, beginning in 1856, in Harrisonburg, the Rockingham County seat, at what is now the E.T.Warren-Sipe House.
+(The house served as a hospital following the Gettysburg campaign.
 Joseph W. Latimer, the "boy major," a Confederate artillerist, died there on August 1, 1863.)
-Their son, James Magruder Warren, became a prominent local physician in the late nineteenth century.
+Although his father may not have owned slaves, in the 1860 federal census, Warren owned $16,000 in real estate as well as $5000 in personal property, some of which a different schedule enumerated as four enslaved Blacks, and another person with the same surname on the same page also owned several slaves.
+Warren's household also included his wife, their young son and daughter, as well as 65 and 49 year old women who owned $12000 and $6000 worth of personal property, respectively, and may have been boarders.
+Their son, James Magruder Warren (1856-1896), became a prominent local physician in the late nineteenth century.

+Prewar career

-Edward Warren became a lieutenant in the Valley Guards, a local militia company.
+Warren was admitted to the Virginia bar and by 1860 was a lawyer practicing in Rockingham County and nearby areas.
+He was elected a lieutenant in the Valley Guards, a local militia company.
 In that role, he attended the trial and execution of John Brown in 1859.
-He was elected to the town council the next year but resigned after the outbreak of war.
+He was elected to Harrisonburg's town council the next year but resigned after the outbreak of war.